 The Flashpoint Paradox is based on a five-issue DC comic-book series Flashpoint (2011).
 (It was also followed by several spinoff issues devoted to telling the changed histories of individual characters within the alternative universe).
 More importantly, the end of Flashpoint, which has been excised from the film version, showed that the solution that The Flash creates in setting events back aright again ended up splitting off three different timelines.
 These became the basis of The New 52, which DC launched in 2011 wherein they rebooted all their titles (The New 52), merging the characters into an ongoing, unified continuity (something that is not particularly apparent in the on-screen version).
 The two subsequent animated Justice League films, Justice League: War and Justice League: Throne of Atlantis and many of the other DC Universe Original Animated Films, take place within the New 52 continuity.
-The Flashpoint Paradox storyline was later appropriated by tv’s The Flash (2014– ) and there was even talk of a live-action The Flashpoint Paradox film.
+The Flashpoint Paradox storyline was later used in the third season of tv’s The Flash (2014-2) and The Flash (2023).

 As a slimmed down version of Flashpoint‘s storyline, The Flashpoint Paradox ends up reminding of the DC Universe Original Animated Films’ second Justice League outing Crisis on Two Earths, which spun out an alternate universe based around the premise of what if the Justice League had become villains and the familiar villains heroes.
 The failing of Crisis on Two Earths was that almost nothing was placed into credibly establishing how such an alternate timeline had come into being.
 The Flashpoint Paradox remedies this is considerable depth, creating a world where almost every familiar DC Universe superhero and supporting character ends up taking a radically different path than the one we are familiar with.